 A number of children were able to describe situations in which a coach of an organized activity yelled at them or someone they knew, which in turn led to less enjoyment of the activity.
 For example, Jo says that is how the gymnastics coaches who teach their Physical Education class are: "It's like gymnastics is at your own pace, and they don't get upset if you don't know how to do something, but if it's like a specific sport...they'll [coaches] expect you to know how to do something, and they'll get mad at you...it's not at your own pace (CLD3Gr6.0341).

-Jason, as he watches the video of girls playing an organized youth basketball game, says he doesn't think all of the girls are having fun, as he thinks they are thinking "No, I'm going to lose, my coach is going to vell at me for losing."
+Jason, as he watches the video of girls playing an organized youth basketball game, says he doesn't think all of the girls are having fun, as he thinks they are thinking "No, I'm going to lose!"
+They're like, "I'm going to lose, my coach is going to yell at me for losing."
 Joann adds,